miladdev85/movify_beta/README.md

 # About this project

+**Note:** I have not maintained this project for almost a year now.

 A website where you can find what to watch next.<br/>
 **Keywords:** React, Bootstrap, Responsive design, Async / Await, ES6+